jamersonk/jamersonk/README.md

 ## Hi there, I'm James!
-I'm a Year 1 student currently pursuing a Diploma in Engineering Science.
-Thanks for checking out my profile!
+I'm a Year 1 student based in Singapore.

 ---
 ## Projects 🛠️